matt-bailey/docker-lemp/README.md

 ## Setup

+### Environment variables

 Create a `docker/.env` file using the sample provided, or add/edit the following environment variables manually:

 ```
+PROJECT_NAME=project
 PROJECT_DIR=/path/to/this/project
 APP_DIR=/path/to/this/project/site
 WEBROOT_DIR=/path/to/this/project/site/pub
 ```

+### Nginx config

+Create a `docker/config/nginx/default.conf` file specific to your environment.
+You can use the sample file as an example.

+### Webroot

 Assumes there is a `site/pub/` directory.
 Create it before you start up your containers:

 ```
 mkdir -p site/pub
 ```

+### Vhost

+Add a vhost record on your host machine pointing to the web root, domain name and IP address of the site.

 ## Start or stop the 'things'